markd2/RandomLearning/DataOrientedDesign/readme.md

     - Finished, a lot of cool ideas (like the cache-aware linear binary search).
 Would have liked to have seen actual data oriented design before the code dump in chapter 16.  "just add stuff to a table", well, what does that actually look like?
 The OOP hate got tedious.
+* _Game Programming Patterns_ book by Robert Nystrom - https://www.amazon.com/Game-Programming-Patterns-Robert-Nystrom/dp/0990582906
+    - I've only read the "Data Locality" chapter so far, and it's a great overview of many things the Fabian book talks about.
 * _Data-Oriented Design and C++_ talk by Mike Acton - https://www.youtube.com/watch?v=rX0ItVEVjHc
     - amusing that it hits the audience like a lead balloon.
 * _OOP is Dead, Long Live Data-oriented Design_ talk by Stoyan Nikolov - https://www.youtube.com/watch?v=yy8jQgmhbAU&t=2794s